 Is StreamSets an ETL Tool or a Data Ingest Tool?

 Yes and yes.
-Data Collector tackled the problem of streaming data ingest just as Apache Kafka and Hadoop systems made streaming data an essential part of the data infrastructure.
-By simplifying batch, streaming, and CDC pipelines, Data Collector became the go-to tool for data engineers from thousands of organizations worldwide.
+Data Collector Engine tackled the problem of streaming data ingest just as Apache Kafka and Hadoop systems made streaming data an essential part of the data infrastructure.
+By simplifying batch, streaming, and CDC pipelines, Data Collector Engine became the go-to tool for data engineers from thousands of organizations worldwide.

-StreamSets Transformer, released in 2019, added ETL capabilities on Apache Spark to the data engineer’s platform.
+StreamSets Transformer Engine, released in 2019, added ETL capabilities on Apache Spark to the data engineer’s platform.
 As data infrastructures moved to cloud-based systems and Apache Spark enabled massive processing power, our customers kept pace with the change by putting the processing power of Spark in the hands of every developer in support of ETL and ML pipelines.

 But what made StreamSets the preferred platform for the enterprise?
 StreamSets Control Hub, introduced in 2017, provided a single software-as-a-service platform to design, deploy, monitor, and manage smart data pipelines at scale on any cloud and on-premises.
 As a result, global companies including Humana, BT Group, Shell, and IBM have made StreamSets a core technology in their DataOps practice.